woolfel/amazon-api-gateway-developer-guide/doc_source/how-to-generate-sdk-ios-swift.md

 **Tip**
 You can type **bridging** in the search box of Xcode to locate the **Objective\-C Bridging Header** property\.

    1. Build the Xcode project to verify that it is properly configured before proceeding further\.
 If your Xcode uses a more recent version of Swift than the one supported for the AWS Mobile SDK, you will get Swift compiler errors\.
+If you are using Xcode 10.1, set Swift to version 3.
 In this case, set the **Use Legacy Swift Language Version** property to **Yes** under the **Swift Compiler \- Version** setting:
 ![\[\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/use-sdk-in-ios-swift-project-set-legacy-swift-version.png)

    To import the AWS Mobile SDK for iOS in Swift into your project by explicitly downloading the AWS Mobile SDK or using [Carthage](https://github.com/Carthage/Carthage#installing-carthage), follow the instructions in the `README.md` file that comes with the SDK package\.
 Be sure to use only one of these options to import the AWS Mobile SDK\.